FAQs

 How do I access the POTA training?

-Please click on the Apply button located in the top right-hand corner of the website to sign-up for POTA training.
-Eligible participants you will receive an email notification regarding how to access UAB Canvas to complete training.
+Please click on the REGISTER button located in the top right-hand corner of the website to sign-up for POTA training.

 What is the cost for POTA training?